CELEBRATING 30 YEARS OF EXCELLENCE

 Book Appointment

-Different stages of syphilis can cause different symptoms.
+Different stages of syphilis result in different symptoms.

-Common early symptoms include sores (resemble oral, anal and genital warts), a skin itchy rash, muscle aches, fever, sore throat, and swollen lymph nodes
+Common early symptoms include raised sores (resembling oral, anal and genital warts), an itchy rash, muscle aches, fever, sore throat, and swollen lymph nodes

 Syphilis can develop into neurosyphilis